cmateu/PyMGC3/README.rst

 - Python modules required are NUMPY and SCIPY.
-- This programs makes use of the coordinate transformation library bovy_coords.py from the `galpy <https://github.com/jobovy/galpy>`__ package by Jo Bovy (2011).
+- This programs makes use of the coordinate transformation library bovy_coords.py from the `galpy <https://github.com/jobovy/galpy>`__ package by Jo Bovy (2015, in prep.).
 It is supplied with this bundle.

 **FILES PROVIDED**